The 2018 RobotArt Competition

 My early paintings (above) were random brush strokes because my first robot as the robot had no accuracy to hit programmed locations (let alone paint a straight line).
 The change in thickness of the brushstroke in both pieces is due to the inaccuracy of the robot!

 Importance of the Under-Painting

-When painting in acrylic in my regular art practice, I paint in layers and use a hair dryer so each layer of paint is completely dry and not mixed with the earlier brush strokes.
-I brought this layering philosophy to programming my robot from the beginning.
+When using acrylic paint in my process by hand, I paint in discrete layers.
+So I used this layering philosophy to programming my robot from the beginning.
 In my process, it is critical to have an under-painting to get depth in a painting (more important to me than adding the ability to mix paint on a palette).
 So the first things I programmed the robot to do was to clean the brush thoroughly and to wait for layers to dry before dipping the brush into the next color.
 In the videos I posted for the competition you will see the robot waiting up to 7 minutes between colors.

 Mountain Range (6″ x 6″ Acrylic on Canvas) has a bright blue under-painting that you can see in progress on the left side.
 The blue peaks through on the final painting (right)

 My first robot had servo motors that vibrated a lot… and it eventually died.
 The replacement robot used with stepper motors was higher precision +/- 0.2mm.
 Since I had already started on the path of random lines to compensate for first robots issues – I continued on this programming path.

 Due to the accuracy of the new robot, the lines it painted were too straight; not painterly, at all!
 So I spent time working out the trigonometry to draw curves with an input of two x,y coordinates and the angle of the curve.